EIEFISAT22/IOT-RFID-Attendance_Monitoring/README.md

 Identity tag of students is placed on the RFID receiver and a RFID code is read by the RFID module and the code is processed.
 If the code is valid the ESP8266 sents corresponding data to the Google firebase Database and updates are recorded.
 The web page access the data from the FIREBASE database and accordingly output is displayed.
-Attendence will bw taken every seven Hours.A tag can only be used 7 times a day.
+Attendance will bw taken every seven Hours.A tag can only be used 7 times a day.

 # INSTALLATION AND SETUP
 ## Google Firebase and ESP8266